Masters a major touchstone for Australia's Day

-Augusta, United States, April 2, 2018 (AFP) - - Jason Day felt the magic of the Masters long before he made his first trip to Augusta National, and two top-three finishes in seven appearances have only whetted the Australian's appetite for a green jacket.
+Augusta (United States) (AFP) - Jason Day felt the magic of the Masters long before he made his first trip to Augusta National, and two top-three finishes in seven appearances have only whetted the Australian's appetite for a green jacket.

 Day, a former world number one, returned to the top 10 in the rankings after edging Alex Noren in a marathon playoff at Torrey Pines in January.